-(1) A reserve police officer, a reserve deputy sheriff, and a reserve deputy town marshal are reserve officers.
-"Reserve officer" means a person authorized by a city, city and county, town, or county within this state to act as a reserve police officer, reserve deputy sheriff, or reserve town marshal for certain specific and limited periods of time while the person is authorized to be on duty and acting at the express direction or under the direct supervision of a P.O.S.T.-certified peace officer pursuant to section 16-2.5-103, 16-2.5-105, and 16-2.5-108.
+- (1) (a) A reserve police officer, a reserve deputy sheriff, and a reserve deputy town marshal are reserve officers. - (b) "Reserve officer" means a person authorized by a city, city and county, town, or county within this state to act as a reserve police officer, reserve deputy sheriff, or reserve town marshal for certain specific and limited periods of time while the person is authorized to be on duty and acting at the express direction or under the direct supervision of a fully P.O.S.T.-certified peace officer pursuant to sections 16-2.5-103, 16-2.5-105, and 16-2.5-108.
 A reserve officer is a peace officer while engaged in the performance of his or her duties whose authority shall be limited to the authority granted by his or her authorizing agency.

+(c) A reserve officer:
-A reserve officer shall obtain reserve certification by the P.O.S.T. board as a reserve officer or may be a fully P.O.S.T.-certified peace officer.

-(2) A city, city and county, town, or county assigning duties to a reserve officer beyond those duties included in the P.O.S.T. board training shall assume the responsibility for ensuring that the reserve officer is adequately trained for the duties.
+- (I) Shall obtain reserve certification by the P.O.S.T. board as a reserve officer; or - (II) May be a fully P.O.S.T.-certified peace officer serving as a volunteer and may be granted full peace officer status and authority at the discretion of the appointing authority. - (2) A city, city and county, town, or county assigning duties to a reserve officer beyond those duties included in the P.O.S.T. board training shall assume the responsibility for ensuring that the reserve officer is adequately trained for the duties.
 Any expenses associated with the additional training shall be authorized by the city, city and county, town, or county.
 If the jurisdiction allows or requires the reserve officer to carry or use a firearm while on duty, the reserve officer shall be certified for firearms proficiency with the same frequency and subject to the same requirements as a P.O.S.T.-certified peace officer in the jurisdiction.
-A reserve officer who does not comply with the training requirements set forth in this subsection (2) is not authorized to enforce the laws of the state of Colorado.

-(3) When a reserve officer is in uniform carrying out an assignment, the uniform shall be readily distinguishable from the uniform worn by a P.O.S.T.-certified officer, either because the reserve officer's uniform bears a patch or because the uniform is a different color than the uniform worn by a P.O.S.T.-certified officer.

-(3.5) If a police chief, sheriff, or town marshal determines that a reserve officer has been adequately trained to perform a law-enforcement function that the police chief, sheriff, or town marshal is required to perform, the police chief, sheriff, or town marshal may allow the reserve officer to perform the function either in uniform or in civilian clothes, whichever is appropriate.

-(4) When performing extradition duties, the reserve officer shall be accompanied by a P.O.S.T.-certified officer.

-(5) A reserve officer may be compensated for his or her time during a declared emergency or during a time of special need.
-In all other circumstances, a reserve officer shall serve without compensation, but may be reimbursed at the discretion of the city, city and county, town, or county benefitting from the services of the reserve officer for any authorized out-of-pocket expenses incurred in the course of his or her duties.
+A reserve officer who does not comply with the training requirements set forth in this subsection (2) is not authorized to enforce the laws of the state of Colorado. - (3) (Deleted by amendment, L. 2007, p.
+121, §1, effective August 3, 2007.) - (3.5) If a police chief, sheriff, or town marshal determines that a reserve officer has been adequately trained to perform a law-enforcement function that the police chief, sheriff, or town marshal is required to perform, the police chief, sheriff, or town marshal may allow the reserve officer to perform the function either in uniform or in civilian clothes, whichever is appropriate. - (4) When performing extradition duties, the reserve officer shall be accompanied by a P.O.S.T.-certified officer. - (5) A reserve officer may be compensated for his or her time during a declared emergency or during a time of special need.
+In all other circumstances, a reserve officer shall serve without compensation, but may be reimbursed at the discretion of the city, city and county, town, or county benefiting from the services of the reserve officer for any authorized out-of-pocket expenses incurred in the course of his or her duties.
 The city, city and county, town, or county shall pay the cost of workers compensation benefits for injuries incurred by a reserve officer while on duty and while acting within the scope of his or her assigned duties.
 A reserve officer is an authorized volunteer for purposes of article 10 of title 24, C.R.S.